 Historically, penetration testing and secure code reviews have included issues “by exception” – that is only failed issues appear in the final report.
 A certifying organization must include in any report the scope of the verification (particularly if a key component is out of scope, such as SSO authentication), a summary of verification findings, including passed and failed tests, with clear indications of how to resolve the failed tests.

-Keeping detailed work papers, screenshots or movies, scripts to reliably and repeatedly exploit an issue, and electronic records of testing, such as intercepting proxy logs and associated notes such as a cleanup list, is considered standard industry practice and can be really useful as proofs of the findings for the most doubts developers.
-It is not sufficient to simply run a tool and report on the failures; this does not (at all) provide sufficient evidence that all issues at a certifying level have been tested and tested thoroughly.
-In case of dispute, there should be sufficient assurance evidence to demonstrate each and every verified requirement has indeed been tested.
+Keeping detailed work papers, screenshots or movies, scripts to demonstrate an issue and electronic records of testing, such as logs and notes, is considered standard industry practice and is useful for educating sceptical stakeholders.
+It is not sufficient to simply run a tool and report on the failures; this does not provide sufficient evidence that all issues have been tested thoroughly at a certifying level.
+In case of dispute, there should be sufficient evidence to demonstrate that each verified requirement has been tested.

 The role of automated penetration testing tools